Agencies Responsible for regulating drones in Tennessee

 Notes for recreational drone pilots flying for fun in Tennessee

-Recreational UAS operations (i.e., flying for recreational purposes) in Tennessee are approved under Federal law, Specifically the FAA Part 107.
+In Tennessee, recreational UAS operations (i.e., flying for recreational purposes) are approved under law, specifically 49 USC 44809.
 Please check the specific state jurisdiction for additional permissions, licensing, or clearance requirements.

 Following these rules will keep you and your drone safe and help keep the airspace available to everyone.